ROCm/rocprofiler-systems/docs/how-to/performing-causal-profiling.rst

                                     will be placed in ${PWD}/rocprof-sys-causal-config folder
       --no-defaults                  Do not activate default features which are recommended for causal profiling.
 For example: PID-tagging of output files and timestamped subdirectories are disabled by default.
 Kokkos tools support is added by default
-                                    (OMNITRACE_USE_KOKKOSP=ON) because, for Kokkos applications, the Kokkos-Tools callbacks are used for progress points.
+                                    (ROCPROFSYS_USE_KOKKOSP=ON) because, for Kokkos applications, the Kokkos-Tools callbacks are used for progress points.
                                     Activation of OpenMP tools support is similar

       [CAUSAL PROFILING OPTIONS (General)]